WZBSocialScienceCenter/tmtoolkit/doc/source/index.rst

-.. tmtookit documentation master file, created by sphinx-quickstart on Tue Aug 27 11:30:06 2019.
+.. tmtoolkit documentation master file, created by sphinx-quickstart on Tue Aug 27 11:30:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.